Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Data-based set-membership for unidentified coefficient matrices

-Before we continue with the second superset, we take a closer look on the superset $\Sigma_p$.
-Using the S-procedure in the proof yields a sufficient but not necessary condition, and hence \eqref{DualElli} is only a superset of \eqref{Sigma_dual}.
-Moreover, the boundedness of $\Sigma$ should always be satisfied if enough samples are available.
-Otherwise, if $\Sigma$ is unbounded then a data-driven computation of input-output properties is not reasonable.
-Furthermore, we additionally suppose in Proposition~\ref{Primal_elli} the existence of an inverse of $\Delta_\text{p}$ which is in our simulations always fulfilled and a similar condition is concurrently required in \cite{AnneDissi} and \cite{MartinDissi}.\\ Geometrically, we compute in Proposition~\ref{Primal_elli} as described in \cite{DePersis} an ellipsoidal outer approximation \eqref{DualElli} of the intersection of matrix ellipsoids defined by \eqref{Sigma_dual}.
-According to \cite{BoydLMI}, we could derive the outer approximating ellipsoid with minimal volume by minimizing over the convex function $\log(\det(\Delta_{1\text{p}}^{-1}))$ or with minimal diameter by maximizing over $\kappa>0$ with $\Delta_{1\text{p}}\succeq\kappa I_{n_z}$ using some LMI solver.
-By this procedure, the volume or diameter of $\Sigma_\text{p}$ is monotone decreasing if the data \eqref{DataSet} is extended by means of additional samples. \\ Whereas the computation of $\Sigma_\text{p}$ requires to solve an SDP which complexity increases linearly with the number of samples, another superset is stated in \cite{Groningen} which can be derived without additional and potentially demanding optimization.
-To this end, we provide a noise description as in \cite{Groningen} which bounds cumulatively the noise realizations $\tilde{d}_1,\dots,\tilde{d}_S$ and incorporates the pointwise bounded noise characterization from Assumption~\ref{Noise1}. \begin{lem}[Cumulatively bounded noise] The matrix of noise realizations $\tilde{D}= $ with $\tilde{d}_i\in\mathcal{D}_i$ from Assumption~\ref{Noise1} is an element of
+Using the S-procedure in the proof yields a sufficient but not necessary condition.
+Hence, \eqref{DualElli} is a superset of \eqref{Sigma_dual} and $\Sigma_\text{p}$ is not a tight characterization of $\Sigma$.
+Moreover, we assess full row rank of $\tilde{Z}$ to be not restrictive as it can be achieved by increasing the number of columns by means of additional samples and the rank condition can easily be checked from data.
+This rank condition is also not surprising as it corresponds to a persistence of excitation condition \cite{Ellipsoid_DePersis2}.\\ Geometrically, we compute in Proposition~\ref{Primal_elli} an ellipsoidal outer approximation \eqref{DualElli} of the intersection of quadratic matrix inequalities \eqref{Sigma_dual}, where each describes the unbounded space between two parallel hyperplanes.
+Under the full row rank of $\tilde{Z}$, this intersection, i.e., $\Sigma$, is bounded.
+According to \cite{BoydLMI}, we can derive the outer approximating ellipsoid with minimal volume by minimizing over the convex function $\log(\det(\Delta_{1\text{p}}^{-1}))$ or with minimal diameter by maximizing over $\kappa>0$ with $\Delta_{1\text{p}}\succeq\kappa I_{n_z}$ using {SDP}.
+By this procedure, the volume or diameter, respectively, of $\Sigma_\text{p}$ is monotonically decreasing if the data set \eqref{DataSet} is extended by additional samples. \\ In Section~\ref{DataPre2}, we provide two additional supersets of $\Sigma$, which are more conservative than $\Sigma_\text{p}$ but do not call for solving an LMI, and thus are interesting if a large amount of samples are available.
+Moreover, Section~\ref{DataPre2} shows the asymptotic consistency of all three supersets.
+Note that the results from Section~\ref{DataPre2} are not required for the data-driven determination of system properties in Section~\ref{SecGeneralSOS} and \ref{Ext}.